jurasek18/homework/README.md

 to have fun during weekend while testing Google Translator (https://translate.google.com) functionalities.

 I decided to use Puppeteer/Mocha/Chai stack for imlementation in order to prove that i can quickly learn/adapt to new technologies.
 I am aware it is not the most elegant solution and it is far far away from best practices, but it wasn't easy to built everything from scratch.
-My focus was to make it work first and it took me more time than i expected :blush:

 Areas for improvements:
 - separate locators, constants, common functions and data inputs into separate files